ahuggel/pentomino/README.md

 So, how many different solutions do you think there are?

-This repository has the old source code for the pentomino program, with some recent modifications that I made after unearthing it.
+This repository has the old source code for the pentomino program, with some recent modifications made after unearthing it, most notably the change to using just one eight byte unsigned integer for a board and the colorful terminal output.
 It compiles fine in the Windows Subsystem for Linux running Debian on my laptop.

 ## Building and running the program